 5) if the MSGin5G message is a broadcast message, the MSGin5G Server shall forward the Broadcast message request to the CBCF (as specified in 3GPP TS 23.041 [21]) via the Broadcast Message Gateway as specified in 3GPP TS 29.538 [7]; and

-e) before sending the new CoAP message generated in step d), the MSGin5G Server shall compare the size of the new CoAP message to the maximum allowed MSGin5G message segmentation size.
-If the size exceeds, the MSGin5G Server shall segment the MSGin5G message into a set of segmented MSGin5G messages such that each segmented MSGin5G message can fit within the maximum allowed MSGin5G message segmentation size.
+e) before sending the new CoAP message generated in step d), the MSGin5G Server shall compare the size of the"Payload" element in the payload of the new CoAP message to theMSGin5G Client Supported MSGin5G segment size of the recipient MSGin5G Client by checking the MSGin5G Client Supported MSGin5G segment size in the MSGin5G UE registration request of the recipient.
+If the size exceeds, the MSGin5G Server shall segment the MSGin5G message into a set of segmented MSGin5G messages such that the payload of each segmented MSGin5G message can fit within the MSGin5G Client Supported MSGin5G segment size.
 For each segmented MSGin5G message, in addition to the information elements generated in step d), the MSGin5G Server shall also:

 1) include a "Message is segmented" element with a "true" value to indicate that this message is part of a segmented message;